Various leafy green plants sit in pots and bags

 2.7 Forestry Management ◯

-2.7.1 If any material supplied to Lush requires further processing which uses forests as energy source (e.g. wood-fuelled distilling), the supplier must demonstrate the sustainability of those materials to Lush, assuring a net-no deforestation scenario.
+2.7.1 If any material supplied to Lush requires further processing which uses forests as energy source (e.g. wood-fuelled distilling), the supplier must demonstrate the sustainability of those materials to Lush, assuring a net-zero deforestation scenario.

 2.7.3 Suppliers must have a forestry management plan in place which is shared with the relevant buyer.
-This should address the sustainability of the yields and the wider ecological roles of the utilised species in the local ecosystem.
+This shall address the sustainability of the yields and the wider ecological roles of the utilised species in the local ecosystem.

 2.7.6 Suppliers should ensure that extraction does not prohibit seed dispersal if set in a primary forest setting.

-2.7.7 Any materials derived from tree tapping methods for resin should provide a sustainable tapping management plan to be shared with the relevant buyer.
-Suppliers should ensure that ongoing tapping does not contribute to declining tree health and endangering the tree population.
+2.7.7 Any materials derived from tree tapping methods for resin shall provide a sustainable tapping management plan to be shared with the relevant buyer.
+Suppliers shall ensure that ongoing tapping does not contribute to declining tree health and endangering the tree population.2.7.8 Suppliers shall ensure that no Genetically Modified or Genetically Engineered Transgenic Trees are planted.

 People Care, Earth Care & Fair Share Buying Policy